abdelrahmanHamdyG/Absence-Mentor/README.md

 # Absence Mentor

 Absence Mentor is an Android app designed to simplify the attendance-taking process for mentors in a classroom setting.
-With this app, mentors can efficiently manage attendance, add students to different classes, and track their attendance using class-specific IDs.
+With this app, mentors can efficiently manage attendance, add students to different classes, track attendance history, and take attendance for specific classes.

 ## Features